CelestialBoon/celestialboon.github.io/docs/other/2021-02-07-pokemon-decline.md

 Among the wealth of other slights:

-- The transition from 2D to 3D has been lacking, and the increase in *potential* for detail has not been compensated with an actual increase in detail, in fleshing-out of things, so now places feel empty, pokémon feel stiff, and the world makes less sense because less is left to the player's imagination without adequate compensation in actual depiction.
+- The transition from 2D to 3D has been lacking, and the *increase in potential* for detail has not been compensated with an *actual increase in detail*, in fleshing-out of things, so now places feel empty, pokémon feel stiff, and the world makes less sense because less is left to the player's imagination without adequate compensation in actual depiction.

 - The formula is getting very stale, AND getting worse every release with more focus being put in the wrong places, like overemphasizing story to the detriment of gameplay, when historically most pokémon storylines have been barely good enough to serve as a pretext for the adventure.

 - The decision to target the game to kids "who don't have much time to play our games" is not only baffling and honestly a bit moronic (why are you targeting your game to people who buy it without wanting to actually play it?), but it is also misguided since game directors everywhere seem to mysteriously forget that kids are actually pretty fucking smart and determined to figure out stuff once engaged.

-- The overall polish of MSP games is notably decreasing, owing to severe fatigue on Game Freak's side due to the grueling release schedule, poor management, and all the *other* questionable franchise decisions.
+- The overall polish of MSP games is notably decreasing, owing to severe fatigue on Game Freak's side due to the grueling release schedule, poor management, and all the OTHER questionable franchise decisions.

 That said, there's another, severely crucial problem which manifests in a variety of ways (decrease in difficulty, babying the player throughout, linearization of routes and progression), all stemming from a core concept that has completely eluded Game Freak's attempts at determining the core appeal of the franchise, instead leaving them clinging to the crystallized story structure of "the prepubescent small-town trainer getting 1 of 3 elemental starters and climbing through the Pokémon League while catching mons and dumpstering a rival and some evil team along the way"; a structure which by now is but a hollow shell of its former self.